line

 To the top of the page

 A common misconception of the Fundamentalists is that the revelation by the Holy Spirit as shown through the gifts of Spirit Communion, is in fact "adding" to the Bible.
-This, they assume, contravenes John's injunction that a "curse" should fall upon the one who should add or take away anything from the "book".
+This, they assume, contravenes John the Revelator's injunction concerning the so-named book of Revelation, that a "curse" should fall upon the one who should add or take away anything from the "book" (the one that John revealed).
+Fundamantalists rather strangely assume that this refers to the Sacred Record that we have preserved today which we call "The Bible".
 But these people need to consider a few things first before they dismiss God's revealed Truth through His Holy Spirit so quickly.

 To begin with, when John wrote those words, the New Testament as we know it today was not in existence.
 John wrote those words in the first century, but the books which compose the New Testament almost as it stands today, were put in that form in AD 400, by a council of Christian Bishops, presided over by Augustine.
 These people accepted and rejected scripts and narratives which were to form the Canon (even the Epistles, 2 Peter, and James, and the book of Revelation were placed outside the Canon at this time), and finally an agreed version was authorized.
 Were these people "adding" or "taking away" from the "book" spoken of by John?
 If so, a "curse" is upon them according to the Fundamentalist viewpoint.